claus-codes/tutorials/README.md

   ...
 }
 ```
-Sometimes code needs to be repeated, like when *iterating* through the values of an `Array`.
+Sometimes code needs to be repeated, like when *iterating* through the elements of an `Array`.
 The [`for`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop can be used in such cases.

 The keyword `for` is followed by an opening parenthesis `(`, followed by three optional expressions separated by semicolon `;` and ended with a closing parenthesis `)`.